Mosstone/Tholos/README.md

             The resulting terraform binaries are confirmed to function even on systems where terraform is not installed, that much is completely portable and should work on any system where

-            Refer to the included script examples for minimal forms of each
+            Refer to the included script examples for minimal forms of each.
+Be aware that the embed size of these are larger than other interpreters.
+It is still viable for in house distribution but transferring them over nat may run into limits

-    Now also able to create latex files with luatex embedded.
-Just use #!/usr/bin/env luatex, followed by valid lua to create automated latex generation.
-If incorporated into scientific applications this could create a powerful way to create and maintain latex.
-If placed imported by a go based mpi it would be able to document all the data passing through it into latex, making this Tholos valuable for scientific and machine learning for capturing and visualizing data Notably, the luatex binary module is 8MB, compared to hundreds of MB for other latex installs and I measured it at ~19MS compared to 100-200MS for other latex solutions, and Tholos shares interpreters if multiples are imported in the same go binary
+    Now also able to create lualatex embeds.
+Name the file .tex, or include #!/usr/bin/env lualatex, then valid lua to create automated latex generation.
+If incorporated into scientific applications this could create a powerful way to generate latex documentation.
+If placed imported by a go layer, it would be able to document all the data passing through it into latex.

-    Note that while the interpreter is embedded in the binary, libraries are loaded from the environment so that binaries with Tholos modules will inherit security updates, without needing to recompile with each library update.
-This works will with conda envs, when a go binary is executed from one the pinned dependencies are used by thol modules over systemwide dependencies.
-Therefore you can update with mamba and safely version the environments without recompiling anything.
-In container applicataions I suggest using miniforge inside the container to manage it with mamba rather than installing dependencies directly to the container
+            Notably, the luatex binary module is 8MB, compared to hundreds of MB for other latex installs and I measured it at ~19MS compared to 100-200MS for other latex solutions, and Tholos shares interpreters if multiples are imported in the same go binary.
+This makes Tholatex potentially viable for integrating across an architecture to generate standardized human readable reports and logging, particularly in self auditing systems

+    Tholos is now able to process jupyter notebooks.
+This is of course unable to facilitate live edits as the binary is immutable, rather the thol jupyter notebook is able to concretize and execute logic placed into the notebook in the precise state that the original author created it.
+The recipients do not require any particular jupyter version, or to have jupyter at all, to execute the embedded jupyter binary so any notebooks embedded this way should be reproducable on any machine.
+The thol jupyter runs entirely from stdin without touching memory.
+This is particularly valuable for julia workflows, where JIT can be fully leveraged

     Only the interpreter is saved to the memory filesystem, the embedded file itself is then loaded into